ushahidi/docs.ushahidi.com/index.md

 - v3 is designed to support all types of social good activities, not simply crises.
 - Mobile first, responsive user interface.
-- Better, deeply integrated post types(previously referred to as custom forms)
+- Better, deeply integrated post types (previously referred to as custom forms)
 - Customisable workflows: create a set of steps that match your workflow

 ## Should I use Ushahidi v3 for my new project?

 That depends..
 We've [released v3](https://github.com/ushahidi/platform/releases) to the public.
 However, past users may notice it is still missing a few features that were in v2.
-We recommend you give it a try and see if it meets your needs.If something is missing, let us know!
+We recommend you give it a try and see if it meets your needs.
+If something is missing, let us know!
 Your feedback will help us prioritise future development.

 ## I'm a developer, should I contribute to Ushahidi v3?